 The Aristofrogs.
 The three-minute film is a spoof of the successful independent film »The Aristocrats«, which was shown in Oldenburg in 2005: In »Aristofrogs«, a number of actors, among them Bela B, Peter Lohmeyer, Stacy Keach, Ken Russell, Seymour Cassel and Catherine Flemming, find themselves in different locations like the 5thAvenue, a hotel in Montreal, a garden hut in Hamburg or a frog pond in Vancouver and tell the same joke.
 The directors include: John Gallagher, Douglas Buck, Buddy Giovinazzo and Jan Hinrik Drevs.
 But the real glory belongs to the joke’s protagonist – a frog that captured the hearts and minds of the festival team and found its way into the program.

+The nature of the universe.
 In 2009, the trailer for the 16th Oldenburg International Film Festival was shot at the Berlin meeting place of soccer-crazy exiles from Hannover, the »Niedersachsenstadion« in Kreuzberg.
 After the science fiction trailers of the two most recent years, it was about time to return to the present.
 By now, it had become somewhat of a tradition to make homages to great cinematic paragons.
 But while in years past the themes were all-encompassing security and oppressed desires for freedom along the lines of »Blade Runner« or »Men in Black«, this time a scene from »Annie Hall« became the template.
 The result is a physical-philosophical contemplation about the nature of the universe, which also pays homage to Oldenburg as a town of science.
 Directed by Thomas Stiller, with Axel Prahl, Katy Karrenbauer and Jamie Zoe May in the lead.

 MEN IN OLDENBURG.
 The legendary Funkhaus Berlin in the Nalepastraße was the location for the 15th Oldenburg International Film Festival trailer shoot.
 Directed by Tilman Zens, it told the second part of a science fiction story that is set in 2029s Oldenburg, showing a world between all-encompassing security and oppressed desires for freedom.
 As in the previous trailer, the daunting parallels to reality were merged with affectionate movie quotes to a dystopia in which the Oldenburg International Film Festival plays an important part.
 Udo Schenk and Arno Frisch in the lead, along with actors Lukas Hardt and Jamie Zoe May.
 Once again a traditionally self-ironic persiflage.